 We develop, market, sell and support a wide range of software and hardware products for digital media production, management and distribution.
 Digital media are video, audio or graphic elements in which an image or sound is recorded and stored in digital values, as opposed to analog, or tape-based, signals.
-Our diverse range of product and service offerings enables customers to "Make, Manage and Move Media(TM)".
+Our diverse range of product and service offerings enables customers to "Make, Manage and Move Media."

 Make Media.
 Our products help every class of user create and use video and audio assets, from the home user to the feature film professional.
+We are organized into strategic business units, or reportable segments, that reflect the principal markets in which our products are sold: Professional Video, Audio and Consumer Video.
 Our Professional Video segment offers innovative video and film editing systems, as well as 3D and special-effects software.
 These products enable professionals, and aspiring professionals, in the post-production and broadcast markets to manipulate moving pictures and sound in fast, easy, creative and cost-effective ways.
 Our Audio segment offers consumer and professional digital audio software applications and hardware systems for music, film, television, video, broadcast, streaming media and web development.
 These systems are based upon proprietary audio hardware, software and control surfaces, and allow users to record, edit, mix, process and master audio in an integrated manner.
 Our Consumer Video segment offers products for home video editing and TV viewing.
 Our home video editing products allow users to create, edit and share video content more easily and effectively, while our TV viewing products allow consumers to view, record and time shift television programming on their computers.